St John's Wood: Built environment

-Avenue Road, which is known for its "mega mansions", was the street with the UK's most expensive home sales in 2020.
+Avenue Road was the street with the UK's most expensive home sales in 2020.
 In early 2021, prices for a property on the street averaged over £30.5 million.

 Former

 St John's Wood Barracks was the headquarters for The King's Troop, Royal Horse Artillery until 2012, when the regiment moved to Woolwich.
-Ananda Krishnan's Usaha Tegas conglomerate plans to develop the site.
+In 2023, Ananda Krishnan's Usaha Tegas conglomerate began developing the Squire and Partners-designed site as a development called St John's Wood Square.

 Allitsen Road drill hall was formerly the headquarters of the 3rd County of London Yeomanry (Sharpshooters).

 The St John's Wood Art School and Anglo-French Art Centre were in St John's Wood.

-The former Marlborough Road tube station is on the northern end of St John's Wood and is now a power substation.
+The former Marlborough Road tube station is at the northern end of St John's Wood and is now a power substation for Transport for London.

 The Star (now a gastropub) was a pub for approximately two centuries.